ol1fer/sbox-linux-emoji-patch/README.md

 On other distros find the equivalent for your package manager.

-1. Install .NET 10 SDK from https://dotnet.microsoft.com/download (skip if you used the pacman line above)

-2. Install ilspycmd:
+1. Install ilspycmd:

 ```
 dotnet tool install -g ilspycmd
 ```

-3. Clone this repo and cd into it:
+2. Clone this repo and cd into it:

 ```
 git clone https://github.com/ol1fer/sbox-linux-emoji-patch.git
 cd sbox-linux-emoji-patch
 ```

-4. Decompile s&box's bundled RichTextKit.
+3. Decompile s&box's bundled RichTextKit.
 Replace the path with your sbox install path if it's different:

 ```
 ilspycmd ~/.steam/steam/steamapps/common/sbox/bin/managed/Topten.RichTextKit.dll -p -o build
 ```

-5. Apply the patches and copy in the project files:
+4. Apply the patches and copy in the project files:

 ```
 patch -p1 -d build < patches/Utf32Utils.patch